nuuuwan/news_lk3_data/README.md

 *2025-07-17 14:41:00* · [`adaderanalk`](https://www.adaderana.lk/news/110572/two-arrested-over-abduction-and-murder-of-youth-in-kahawatta-remanded) · `en`

-Two individuals arrested in connection with the abduction and murder of a youth in Kahawatta have been remanded until July 28.
+Two individuals, who were arrested in connection with the abduction and murder of a youth in Kahawatta have been remanded until July 28.

 They were remanded after being produced before the Pelmadulla Magistrate’s Court.

-◼️
+A total of four individuals were arrested yesterday (16), in connection with the abduction and the murder of a youth in Kahawatta on June 30.

+Police were granted permission to detain for a period of seven days and question two of the four suspects arrested in connection with the incident.

+The Homagama Magistrate’s Court ordered the other two suspects to be remanded until today.

+Accordingly, the duo was produced before the Pelmadulla Magistrate’s Court and has been remanded until July 28.

+On June 30, a 22-year-old youth died in the shooting while another 27-year-old person was hospitalized after sustaining injuries.

+...

 [Data](articles/05633167.json)